Attenuated Total Reflectance (ATR)$99 Base price Go to quote list

 - Accesses many mechanical properties through computational analysis

-- Hardness test for films > 50 nm
+- Hardness test for films greater than 10 nm thick

 - Works best for linear, isotropic samples

-- Soft materials and adhesives introduce measurement error
+- Soft materials and adhesives can introduce measurement error

 - Interpretation is challenging if films are less than 100 nm and/or surface is rough